Empa - the place where innovation starts

 Empa is the research institute for materials science and technology of the ETH Domain and conducts cutting-edge research for the benefit of industry and the well-being of society.

-For further information about the position please contact Thijs Defraeye, email@example.com and visit our websites www.empa.ch/web/s401 and Empa-Video
+For further information about the position please contact Dr Ivan Lunati firstname.lastname@example.org or Dr Sandra Galmarini email@example.com and visit our websites www.empa.ch/web/s305 and www.empa.ch/web/s312 and Empa-Video

-We look forward to receiving your online application, including all following documents: (1) a letter of motivation, (2) CV including publications and presentations, (3) diplomas with transcripts, and (4) contact details of two referees.
+We look forward to receiving your online application including a letter of motivation, your curriculum vitae, a complete list of publications, diplomas and contact details of two or more referees.
 Please upload the requested documents through our webpage.
 Applications via email will not be considered.